Beovolytics-Inc/oct-token/README.md

     // The start time when the beneficiary can withdraw held tokens.
     //
-    // This value will be updated ONLY when 'unreleasedBalance' or 'supervisedUnreleasedBalance'
+    // This value will be updated ONLY when 'unreleasedBalance' or 'unreleasedSupervisedBalance'
     // is changed during release period (from EARLIEST_RELEASE_START_TIME to RELEASE_END_TIME)
     // for recalculating the time lock amount of held balance of beneficiary. uint256 releaseStartTime;